fraterrisus/walkthroughs/deathlord/walkthrough-0.md

 ### Combat Strategies

 You're going to get into a lot of fights across a game of *Deathlord*.
 First of all, you can't really avoid them; once a monster decides to start chasing you, they will do so until they catch you.
-They get to move diagonally and you don't, so they have the jump on you unless the terrain happens to be in your favor: monsters have only a limited ability to move around obstacles, so you can pin them in behind a wall.
+They also get to move diagonally and you don't, so they have the jump on you unless the terrain happens to be in your favor.
 Consider this terrible "map":

 ```
   **